Skip to content

 print(new_age) # prints 30

-# Call the inherited function to save the object to a database
+# Call the inherited method to save the object to a database

 person.invokeVoid("%Save")